• Home

 Air Conditioning System

-I repaired several electrical issues under the hood and moved on to properly completing the L98 5.7-liter (350-cu.in.)
-V8 engine conversion.
-I removed all the old LB9 5.0-liter (305-cu.in.) engine electronics that had been left behind during the conversion and installed new larger 24lb fuel injectors, a knock sensor, ESC Module, ECM and PROM.
-During this time, I rebuilt the fuel rail and replaced the fuel pressure regulator and EGR valve.
-Once the engine was mechanically sound, I cleaned and detailed the engine bay.
+After addressing several electrical issues under the hood, I focused on finishing the L98 5.7-liter V8 conversion.
+I removed the residual LB9 5.0-liter electronics and installed new 24 lb fuel injectors, a knock sensor, ESC module, ECM, and PROM.
+During this process, I rebuilt the fuel rail and replaced the fuel pressure regulator and EGR valve.
+Once the engine was mechanically sound, the engine bay was thoroughly cleaned and detailed.

 Air Conditioning System